Entropy Production for Discrete-Time Markov Processes: Entropy Production

 In a stochastic process, a special situation can be considered in which the probability distribution does not vary over time.
 Under such circumstances, the system is said to be in a steady state and is defined as follows. \begin{dfn}[Steady State] A system is said to be in a steady state if the following relationship holds for each state $\mathbf{s}$ at arbitrary times $t, t'$.

-In this case, the probability distribution is called a stationary distribution, which is denoted by $P^{\mr{ss}}$.
-A process that transitions between stationary states is called a stationary process. \end{dfn}

-When a system is in a steady state, this situation can also be expressed by the balance condition defined below. \begin{dfn}[Balance Condition] The balance condition is given by the following relationship for any $\mathbf{s}_{t+1}$.
+In this case, the probability distribution is called a stationary distribution, which is denoted by $P^{\mathrm{ss}}$.
+A process that transitions between stationary states is called a stationary process. \end{dfn} When a system is in a steady state, this situation can also be expressed by the balance condition defined below. \begin{dfn}[Balance Condition] The balance condition is given by the following relationship for any $\mathbf{s}_{t+1}$.

 \end{dfn} If the balance condition holds, this is equivalent to the system being in a steady state, as demonstrated below.
 First, consider the time evolution of probability.

 In the steady state, the left side of the equation is zero.
 Therefore, if the balance condition holds, this is equivalent to the system being in a steady state.